zTgx/zTgx.github.io/archives/linux-archive.md

 ---
 layout: archive
 which_category: linux
-title: All posts of category 'Linux维修小分队'
+title: All posts of category 'linux'
 ---